 - Your doctor will prescribe a limited amount of these drugs.
 They should not to be used everyday.

 - They may be used when symptoms become very severe or when you are about to be exposed to something that always brings on your symptoms.

 Cognitive-behavioral therapy (CBT) is a type of talk therapy.
 It involves 10 to 20 visits with a mental health professional over a number of weeks.
 CBT helps you change the thoughts that cause your condition.
 It may involve:

-- Gaining understanding and control of distorted feelings or views of stressful events or situations
+- Understanding and controlling distorted feelings or views of stressful events or situations

 - Learning stress management and relaxation techniques

 - Relaxing, then imagining the things that cause the anxiety, working from the least fearful to the most fearful (called systematic desensitization and exposure therapy)

 You may also be slowly exposed to the real-life situation that causes the fear to help you overcome it.

 A healthy lifestyle that includes exercise, enough rest, and good nutrition can also be helpful.

 You can ease the stress of having agoraphobia by joining a support group.
 Sharing with others who have common experiences and problems can help you not feel alone.